LashawnFofung/Superstore-Sales-Performance/Case Study/3 Background.md

 <h3>Background</h3>

-Superstore Inc. operates as a large retail company with a diverse product portfolio spanning across Furniture, Office Supplies, and Technology categories.
-The company serves a wide customer base segmented into Consumer, Corporate, and Home Office across multiple regions within the United States.
-Its operations involve managing a complex network of sales, shipments, and customer interactions, with orders being processed and fulfilled through various ship modes like Standard Class, Second Class, First Class, and Same Day.
+Superstore Inc. operates as a large retail company with a diverse product portfolio spanning across <b>Furniture, Office Supplies, and Technology</b> categories.
+The company serves a wide customer base segmented into <b>Consumer, Corporate, and Home Office</b> across multiple regions within the United States.
+Its operations involve managing a complex network of sales, shipments, and customer interactions, with orders being processed and fulfilled through various <b>ship modes</b> like Standard-Class, Second-Class, First-Class, and Same Day.

 Over its operational history, Superstore Inc. has accumulated a rich transactional dataset, detailing individual orders, customer information, product specifics, sales figures, quantities sold, discount rates applied, and corresponding profit margins.
 Additionally, the company tracks returned orders and maintains a record of its regional management structure.